 Summer school classes that are not associated with study abroad or study away programs must enroll at least four (4) students to be offered.
 Classes that do not meet the minimum enrollment may be taught as independent study at the faculty member's option and approval of the Dean.
 For faculty on 10-month contracts, compensation for teaching summer school shall be paid at the rate of 2% of the base instructional salary [in the academic year contract] per workload unit or \$2,500 per workload unit, whichever is higher, with a cap of \$3,500 per workload unit.
 Faculty on 12-month contracts will be paid at the overload rate (see 5.2.5).
 All faculty, regardless of academic year contract length, must have met the contracted workload for the academic year contract in order to receive full compensation for summer school.
-For faculty that have not met the academic year and then will be compensated at the above rates once the academic year contracted workload has been met.
+For faculty that have not met the academic year contract workload, summer workload will first be applied toward meeting the contracted workload for the academic year and then will be compensated at the above rates once the academic year contracted workload has been met.
 Summer school pay will be equally spread over the months during which the course is scheduled.
 For example, if a class begins in June and ends in July, the gross pay will be equally spread over the University payroll cycles for June and July.
 Courses associated with study abroad and study away programs may have different compensation rates and pay schedules.